Paruppu Urundai Mor Kuzhambu

 is a traditional South Indian Kuzhambu variety.
 Kulambu is prepared with lentil balls soaked in buttermilk.

-When you resume blogging around Diwali time the feed is full of Diwali special preparation – for a sweet tooth person like me it is all sweets.
+When you resume blogging around Diwali time, the feed is full of Diwali special preparations - for a sweet tooth person like me, it is all about sweets.
 I still have lot of special Diwali special preparation pending to post.
 Instead of posting all sweets, I thought of giving a break for sweets and start posting some everyday cooking recipes.

 Growing up Amma frequently makes Paruppu Urundai Mor Kuzhambu without onion/garlic.
 As I mentioned in my Paruppu Urundai Kara Kuzhambu post somehow my neighbor Aunty's tamarind-based Kuzhambu became our favorite and I had almost forgotten how to make this Mor Kuzhambu.

 My sister got married recently and during our India trip Amma was writing recipes for her.
-Me and my sister where discussing about all childhood favorite dishes and this Kuzhambu came in the topic.
+Me My sister and where discussing all childhood favorite dishes and this Kuzhambu came in the topic.
 Here it is in TMF😊

 I usually do Urundai Kuzhambu on weekends because I assume it is time consuming and also can have a leisure food on weekends.
 Recently I realized if planned well Paruppu Urundai Mor Kuzhambu can be prepared with in 30 minutes.
 Yes you heard me right.
 For soaking you might need extra time but for cooking and putting everything together, this buttermilk based lentil ball kulambu can be prepared in Half an hour.